Don't Forget Your Old Shipmate

-"Don't Forget Your Old Shipmate" is a naval traditional song that was sung by British Royal Navy sailors since the 19th century.
+"Don't Forget Your Old Shipmate" (Roud V23285) is a traditional naval song that has been sung by British Royal Navy sailors since the 19th century.

 Versions

 First version

-The song was written by Richard Creagh Saunders (1809-1886), who enlisted in the navy as a Schoolmaster on the 11th of July, 1839.
+The song was written by Richard Creagh Saunders (1809–1886), who enlisted in the navy as a Schoolmaster on the 11th of July, 1839.
 It was recorded in Charles Harding Firth's Naval Songs and Ballads (1908) in a slightly different form from the one popularized in cinema, where its opening verse has been omitted, and with quatrain stanzas instead of couplets.

 The first version opens with the following quatrain: